Last Updated on August 12, 2024 by Veronica Sparks

 How to Freeze Homemade Pesto the Right Way

-If you’ve made a large batch of pesto and want to preserve it for later use, freezing is another way to go.
+If you’ve made a large batch of pesto and want to preserve it for later use, freezing is the best way to go.
 Follow these steps to freeze your homemade pesto properly:

 Ready to Have Homemade Pesto for Months?